Is Hemp Legal in Florida?

 What is Florida’s Legal Definition of Medical Marijuana?

-Not only is hemp not included within Florida’s definition of cannabis, but neither is medical marijuana.
+Not only is hemp not included in Florida’s definition of cannabis, but neither is medical marijuana.
 In other words, the term cannabis does not include “marijuana,” as defined in s.
-381.986, if the marijuana is manufactured, possessed, sold, purchased, delivered, distributed, or dispensed, in conformance with s.
+381.986, if the marijuana is manufactured, possessed, sold, purchased, delivered, distributed, or dispensed in conformance with s.
 381.986, F.S., [the Compassionate Medical Cannabis Act of 2014].

 Under Florida law, the legal definition of “medical marijuana” now includes two distinct forms of the plant genus Cannabis: